Jonathan Sriranganathan: Personal life

 Sriranganathan lives on a houseboat moored in the Brisbane River with his partner, stating his purpose for this as wanting to donate half of his $157,782 salary.

 He is a saxophonist and vocalist with Brisbane band The Mouldy Lovers.
 He is known for his spoken word performances.

+While his father's full surname is Sriranganathan, Jonathan's name was listed as "Jonathan Sri" on his birth certificate.
+He was known as Sri until August 2022, when he took his father's full last name in order to "connect... more deeply with different components of [his] identity."